ThomasFinnern/RSG2_support/README.md

 # RSG2_support

-# Files prepaired for RSGallery2 in the joomla System
+# Files prepared for RSGallery2 component in the joomla!
+System